armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/_index.md

 ---
 title: spinnaker.execution.stages.before
 linkTitle: stages.before
-description: policies that are run before executing each task in a particular type of pipeline stage
+description: Policies that are run before executing each task in a particular type of pipeline stage
 ---

-Note: all packages has a corresponding package name that replaces 'before' with 'after'.
-These 'after' stages are policy checks that are done immediately after stage execution.
-They are not typically useful, but have the same fields as the 'before' stages.
+**Note:** all packages listed below have a corresponding package name that replaces `before` with `after`.
+These "after" stages are policy checks that are done immediately after stage execution.
+They are not typically useful, but have the same fields as the "before" stages.

-When writing policies against sub-packages of spinnaker.execution.stages.before, the most interesting data is in the input.stage.context object.
-The contents of this object corresponds to the JSON you see if you open that stage in the spinnaker UI and click the 'Edit stage as JSON' button.
+When writing policies against sub-packages of `spinnaker.execution.stages.before`, the most interesting data is in the `input.stage.context` object.
+The contents of this object corresponds to the JSON you see if you open that stage in the Spinnaker UI and click the **Edit stage as JSON** button.

-If you write your own custom spinnaker stages they will also make policy checks, but the contents of custom stages are not covered here.
-The package name for custom stages will be spinnaker.execution.stages.before.<stageType>.
-The fields unique to their context can be identified through the 'Edit stage as JSON' button in the spinnaker UI.
+If you write your own custom Spinnaker stages they will also make policy checks, but the contents of custom stages are not covered here.
+The package name for custom stages will be `spinnaker.execution.stages.before.<stageType>`.
+The fields unique to their context can be identified through the **Edit stage as JSON** button in the spinnaker UI.